doctest/doctest/.github/pull_request_template.md

 Make sure the PR is against the dev branch and not master which contains the latest stable release.
 Also make sure to have read CONTRIBUTING.md.
-Please do not submit pull requests changing the single-include `doctest.h` file, it is generated from the 2 headers in the doctest/parts/ folder.
+Please do not submit pull requests changing the single-include `doctest.h` file, it is generated from the 2 files in the doctest/parts/ folder.
 -->